kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 **Both OFF.** Feature disabled, existing behavior.

-In clusters with mixed node versions the Node Declared Features framework ([KEP-5328](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/5328-node-declared-features)) handles the skew on its own: only nodes declaring the feature receive pods that set the field.
+In clusters with mixed node versions the Node Declared Features framework ([KEP-5328](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/5328-node-declared-features)) handles the skew on its own for pods the scheduler places: only nodes declaring the feature receive pods that set the field.
 The operator therefore does not have to upgrade every kubelet before enabling the gate, and a pod that no node can honor stays unschedulable instead of running without its grace period.

 A newer kubelet writing a pending scale-down into the CPU Manager checkpoint does not break an older kubelet that later reads it; see [Upgrade / Downgrade Strategy](#upgrade--downgrade-strategy).